stevenpur/JMW_prototype/README.md

-# IBS Microbiome Profile Prediction
+# IBS Microbiome Profile Prediction - Brief Showcase

-A machine learning prototype for predicting Irritable Bowel Syndrome (IBS) using microbiome data.
-This project implements various ML approaches to analyze and classify microbiome profiles for potential IBS diagnosis.
+A brief demonstration of machine learning approaches used in my research on predicting Irritable Bowel Syndrome (IBS) using microbiome data.
+This showcase highlights key methodologies from a larger project that analyzed and classified microbiome profiles for potential IBS diagnosis.

-## Features
+## Key Components Demonstrated
 - Data preprocessing and feature engineering
 - Dimensionality reduction (PCA, UMAP, PCoA)
 - Classification models (SVM, Random Forest)